CiscoTestAutomation/getting-started/start-guide/quickstart/manageconnections.rst

 .. tip:: Remember - you can put all of these commands into a single script.
 We'll show you how in the :ref:`parse-output` section.

+Depends on your device terminal settings, when you connect to device using CLI and execute command, you would see "press any key to continue".
+For humans, this point of brake, give possibility to analyse output.
+However from automation point of view it would break parsers, as they change output data.

+To avoid those, Unicon's (#pyATS connection implementation) is to issue the following on connection established:

+    * no logging console
+    * terminal width 511
+    * etc (depending on platform, which can be specified in testbed file)

+.. important:: All these commands affect the terminal behavior, not your device's functionality.

+To disable default configuration:

+>>> dev.connect(init_exec_commands=[], init_config_commands=[])

+or

+>>> dev.connect(mit=True)

+For more details, see the topic `customizing your connection <https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html#customizing-your-connection>`_.

 See also...

 * `Detailed description of the testbed file <https://pubhub.devnetcloud.com/media/pyats/docs/topology/creation.html#testbed-file>`_